-Table 1 The microbes used in the study along with the strains source.
+Table 1 The microbes used in the study along with the strain’s source.
 The prevalence score is an approximation based on the frequency microbes have been discovered in nectar microbe surveys. * indicates we are not aware of this species being documented as isolated from floral nectar